CPunch/openpunk/content/_index.md

 ## Other sites about other things!

 Below is a collection of sites of some people I think are rad.
 If you're a dork with your own blog/log/writings please reach out!
 I'd love to have you included :)
-> All of these sites respect your privacy as well. no google analytics, bandwidth respectful, the whole 9 yards
+> All of these sites **respect you**. no google analytics, low bandwidth, the whole 9 yards

 <div class="web-list">
     {{< weblink "seapunk" "https://seapunk.xyz" "https://seapunk.xyz/img/cpnk.gif" >}}